What to see at London Festival of Architecture 2019

 Manhattan Loft Corporation X SOM Talk

-Harry Handelsman, founder and CEO of Manhattan Loft Corporation, and Kent Jackson, Design Partner at Skidmore, Owings & Merrill (SOM), will discuss the ambitious vision of designing a vertical community and changing perceptions of high-rise living on the cantilevered 25th floor sky garden at Manhattan Loft Gardens.
+Harry Handelsman, founder and CEO of Manhattan Loft Corporation, and Kent Jackson, Design Partner at Skidmore, Owings & Merrill (SOM), will discuss the ambitious vision of designing a vertical community and changing perceptions of high-rise living on the cantilevered 25th floor sky garden at The Stratford.
 Photography: Luke Hayes

 18 June, 6:30 – 8:30pm